Laugharne/solana_solandy_p_token/README.md

 - [00:11:05](https://www.youtube.com/watch?v=n-ym1utpzhk?t=665) ➜ there's a zero then there's no freeze Authority otherwise makes this a POP key so yeah very efficient implementation pretty cool more difficult to read
 - [00:11:14](https://www.youtube.com/watch?v=n-ym1utpzhk?t=674) ➜ admittedly but if you're just interested in state you can read the original token program the SPL token program or I also saw something here with State at the
 - [00:11:24](https://www.youtube.com/watch?v=n-ym1utpzhk?t=684) ➜ interface so there is the interface definition that thing has State for the mint for instance where you get you know mint Authority Supply decimals that's
-- [00:11:36](https://www.youtube.com/watch?v=n-ym1utpzhk?t=696) ➜ the exact same as with SPL token token account has the mint the owner the amount very same as SP token I don't know why they need the incinerator is
+- [00:11:36](https://www.youtube.com/watch?v=n-ym1utpzhk?t=696) ➜ the exact same as with SPL token token account has the mint the owner the amount very same as SP-Token I don't know why they need the incinerator is
 - [00:11:47](https://www.youtube.com/watch?v=n-ym1utpzhk?t=707) ➜ owned by System Program or incinerator why do we need that at close account ahuh if it's owned by the incinerator we are allowed to close it right they added
 - [00:11:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=719) ➜ something like that because people were sending tokens to the incinerator and then they added this oh if it's owned by the incinerator or the system program
 - [00:12:10](https://www.youtube.com/watch?v=n-ym1utpzhk?t=730) ➜ then anybody can close the token account oh no wait any other we validate and if it's owned by the system prog or incinerator then we say inval account